CodeYourFuture/CYF-PD/content/blocks/learn-about-slack/readme.md

     content: >-
       * Research Slack and its benefits

+      * This link talks about interesting tips of [how to use Slack](https://dispatch.m.io/slack-etiquette/)

-      * Watch this video about Slack Etiquette for our community.
+      * Watch this video about Slack Etiquette for our community

       * Read this text about [replying in a thread](https://docs.codeyourfuture.io/trainees/guides/common-responses/reply-in-thread)